mouadhhhallem/random_blocks/README.md

+Random Blocks Game
-Random Blocks Game, is a grid-based puzzle adventure where the player navigates a character through a dynamically generated maze to reach the end goal.
-The game features multiple levels, power-ups, weather effects, achievements, and a scoring system.
-Below is a detailed description of the game based on the provided code:
+Random Blocks is a grid-based puzzle adventure where players navigate a character through dynamically generated mazes to reach an exit.
+With multiple levels, power-ups, weather effects, achievements, and a scoring system, the game becomes increasingly challenging and engaging as players progress.

-Game Overview
+🧩 Game Overview
-The game is built using Pygame, a popular Python library for creating 2D games.
-The player controls a character that moves through a grid-based map, avoiding obstacles and collecting power-ups to reach the exit door.
-The game becomes progressively challenging as the player advances through levels, with larger maps, time constraints, and additional mechanics like weather effects and skill upgrades.
+Built with Pygame, a popular Python library for 2D game development, the game places the player in control of a character navigating a maze-like map.
+Players must avoid obstacles, collect power-ups, and reach the exit within a time limit.
+Each level introduces new challenges like expanded maps, time constraints, and environmental effects.

-Core Gameplay Mechanics
+🎮 Core Gameplay Mechanics
-Grid-Based Movement:
+🔲 Grid-Based Movement

-The player moves the character using the arrow keys (up, down, left, right).
+Use arrow keys (↑ ↓ ← →) to move.

-Movement is restricted to empty spaces (roads) on the grid, and walls block the player's path.
+Movement is restricted to empty spaces (roads); walls block movement.

-A cooldown system ensures smooth movement and prevents rapid key spamming.
+A cooldown system ensures smooth movement and prevents key spamming.

-Dynamic Map Generation:
+🗺️ Dynamic Map Generation

-Each level generates a new map with a guaranteed path from the start to the end.

-Maps grow larger as the player progresses, with alternating rows and columns added every level.
+Each level features a new, randomly generated map.

+The map grows with each level (adding rows and columns).

-Walls are randomly placed, but the game ensures a valid path exists using Dijkstra's algorithm.
+Dijkstra's algorithm ensures a valid path exists from start to finish.

-Power-Ups:
+⚡ Power-Ups

-Speed Boost: Temporarily increases the player's movement speed.
+Speed Boost: Temporarily increases movement speed.

-Extra Time: Adds 5 seconds to the level timer.
+Extra Time: Adds 5 seconds to the timer.

-Bonus Coins: Grants additional points when collected.
+Bonus Coins: Adds points to the player's score.

-Time Limit:
+⏳ Time Limit
 Each level has a time limit (starting at 15 seconds for Level 1).

-The player must reach the exit before time runs out, or the game resets to Level 1.

-Scoring System:

-The score is calculated based on the level, coins collected, and steps taken.

-The formula: Score = (Level * 2000) + (Coins * 500) - (Steps * 2).

-The game ensures the score never drops below 100.

-Camera System:

-The camera smoothly follows the player as they move through the map.

-The map is centered on the screen, with padding and borders for visual appeal.

-Advanced Features
-Weather System:

-Random weather effects (e.g., rain, snow) impact gameplay:

-Rain: Slows down the player's movement.

-Snow: Reduces visibility (not fully implemented in the provided code).

-Achievements:

-Players can unlock achievements by meeting specific conditions (e.g., finishing a level with more than 10 seconds remaining).

-Achievements are displayed on the screen and logged in the console.

-Skill Tree:

-Players can unlock skills using in-game points:

-Speed Boost: Increases movement speed permanently.

-Time Extend: Adds extra time to the level timer.

-Randomized Character Skins:

-The player's character is randomly assigned a skin from a collection of animal images at the start of each game.

-Score Popup Animation:

-When the game ends, a popup displays the final score with an animated calculation of the score components (level, coins, steps).

-The player can reset the game by clicking a button in the popup.

-Technical Details
-Map Generation:

-Maps are generated using a combination of random placement and pathfinding algorithms.

-The game ensures a valid path exists from the start to the end using Dijkstra's algorithm.

-Asset Management:

-Wall, road, door, and character images are loaded from specified directories.

-The game supports custom assets for walls, characters, and bonus coins.

-File Handling:

-The top score is saved to a file (scores.txt) and displayed in the score popup.

-Modular Design:

-The game is split into multiple files for better organization:

-settings.py: Contains constants, colors, and paths.

-game_logic.py: Handles map generation, pathfinding, and drawing.

-main.py: Manages the game loop, input handling, and scoring.

-Visual and Audio (Not Shown in Code)
-The game uses a grid-based visual style with distinct colors for walls, roads, and power-ups.

-Doors are represented by custom images (door_a.png and door_b.png).

-The background color is a dark gray, with light brown used for map gaps.

-Audio effects (e.g., footsteps, power-up collection) and background music could be added to enhance the experience.

-Potential Improvements
-Audio:

-Add sound effects for movement, power-up collection, and level completion.

-Include background music to create a more immersive experience.

-Graphics:

-Enhance the visual appeal with animations (e.g., character movement, weather effects).

-Add particle effects for power-ups and achievements.

-More Power-Ups:

-Introduce additional power-ups, such as invincibility or teleportation.

-Multiplayer Mode:

-Add a competitive or cooperative multiplayer mode.

-Mobile Support:

-Adapt the game for mobile devices with touch controls.
+If time runs out, the player is reset to Level 1.

+🧮 Scoring System
+Score formula:
+Score = (Level × 2000) + (Coins × 500) - (Steps × 2)

+Score is never allowed to fall below 100.

+🎥 Camera System
+The camera smoothly follows the player.

+The grid is centered with padding and borders for aesthetics.

+🌦️ Advanced Features
+☁️ Weather System
+Rain: Slows player movement.

+Snow: Reduces visibility (not fully implemented yet).

+🏆 Achievements
+Unlock achievements by meeting conditions (e.g., finish a level with >10 seconds remaining).

+Displayed in-game and logged in the console.

+🌲 Skill Tree
+Spend points to unlock upgrades:

+Permanent Speed Boost

+Extra Time per Level

+🧍 Randomized Character Skins
+Characters are randomly assigned skins from a collection of animal images at the start of each game.

+💯 Score Popup Animation
+At game end, a popup animates score calculation (level, coins, steps).

+A reset button restarts the game.

+🛠️ Technical Details
+🧭 Map Generation
+Combines random placement with Dijkstra’s algorithm for pathfinding.

+Ensures every level is solvable.

+🧰 Asset Management
+Loads wall, road, door, and character images from specified directories.

+Supports custom assets (characters, walls, coins, etc.).

+📁 File Handling
+Saves the top score to scores.txt.

+Displayed in the score popup after each game session.

+🧱 Modular Design
+settings.py: Constants, colors, file paths.

+game_logic.py: Map generation, pathfinding, drawing functions.

+main.py: Game loop, input handling, scoring.

+🎨 Visual and Audio Design (Planned/Optional)
+Clean grid-based visuals with contrasting colors for roads, walls, and power-ups.

+Doors use custom images (door_a.png, door_b.png).

+Background color: Dark gray, with light brown for gaps.

+Optional enhancements:

+Footstep sounds

+Power-up collection sounds

+Background music

+🚀 Potential Improvements
+🔊 Audio
+Add sound effects (e.g., movement, power-up collection, level completion).

+Background music for immersive gameplay.

+🎆 Graphics
+Add animations for character movement and weather.

+Use particle effects for power-ups and achievements.

+🧪 More Power-Ups
+Add new types like:

+Invincibility

+Teleportation

+👥 Multiplayer Mode
+Implement competitive or cooperative multiplayer functionality.

+📱 Mobile Support
+Adapt UI for touch controls and mobile screen sizes.